transcode-open/apt-cyg/README.md

 In this case, You must only append a --charch option to the first parameter of apt-cyg.
 For example:

-  # apt-cyg --charch x86 install lv
+  # apt-cyg --charch x86 install chere

+As of 2013-10-26, chere package is provided for only the repository for x86.

 Remarks:
 Of course, you must install both environments of x86_64 and x86, beforehand.